Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Green Flags

-- Comfort with periods of silence
+- Comfort with silence (not filling every gap)

 Red Flags